Last modified: June 10, 2021

 For example, you can assign a cPanel account’s mail functionality to a secondary server (child node) optimized for mail.
 As a result, your primary node’s resource usage is lower.
 This helps optimize the user experience for non-mail services, such as web hosting.

 One way you can optimize your child nodes is to set a server profile.
 To do this, you can configure a node’s profile directly in WHM’s Server Profile interface (WHM >> Home >> Server Configuration >> Server Profile).

-The parent node in a linked node configuration only uses a Standard Node profile.
+The parent node in a linked node configuration only uses a Standard server profile.
 A parent node cannot use any other server profile.